mo-zag/watcher/readme.markdown

 <h3>Add a block of PHP code without having to indent the code</h3>

 <p>
-Just add :plain tag and Haml will render the code below this tag as you write see example below
+Just add <code>:plain</code> tag and Haml will render the code below this tag as you write see example below
 </p>

 <pre><code>